scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Note

-The Note subtype is comprised of 2 elements:
+The Note subtype is comprised of 4 elements:

 - The subtype field, which identifies it
+- The "default" field, which contains a default note, which is always included for every PCB that is propagated by this AS.
-- The text field, which contains the contents of the note
+- The "specific" field, which contains the contents of a note that is meant to only be attached when sending out a PCB over the particular interface mentioned in the egress interface field of the AS Entry that we are extending.

+When constructing the extension from the config file (see below) the BS will check the egress interface field in the AS Entry and attach the "specific" note accordingly.
+If no such note is specified in the config file, then the contents of the "specific" field will be set to null (it is also possible to do this for the "default" note as well.

 ## Metadata Endpoint